AlexIoannides/alexioannides/content/machine-learning-engineering/bodywork-mlops.md

 Now that we have developed a solution to our chosen ML task, how do we get it into production - i.e. how can we split the Jupyter notebook into a 'train-model' stage that persists a trained model to cloud storage, and a separate 'deploy-scoring-service' stage that will load the persisted model and start a web service to expose a model-scoring API?

-The solution with Bodywork is contained within the [bodywork-ml-ops-project](https://github.com/bodywork-ml/bodywork-ml-ops-project) GitHub repository, whose root directory is as follows,
+The solution using Bodywork is packaged as a [GitHub repository](https://github.com/bodywork-ml/bodywork-ml-pipeline-project), whose root directory is as follows,

 ![example_project_root]({static}/images/machine-learning-engineering/bodywork/example-project-root.png)

-Bodywork ML projects must be stored as Git repositories, using the structure described in this tutorial, from where pre-built Bodywork containers running on Kubernetes (k8s), can pull them for deployment.
+Bodywork ML projects must be packaged as Git repositories, using the structure described in this tutorial, from where pre-built Bodywork containers running on Kubernetes (k8s), can pull them for deployment.
 There are no build artefacts - such as Docker images - that need to be built as part of the deployment process.

 The sub-directories contain all the code required to run a single stage - for example, in the `stage-1-train-model` directory you will find the following files,